Table of Contents

-- Specimens can be stored at room temperature up to 3 days, at 4°C for up to 7 days.
+- Specimens can be stored at room temperature for up to 3 days, and at 4°C for up to 7 days.

 - For longer storage periods, the serum or plasma must be separated from the clot or cells and stored at -20°C.

-- Specimens for PCR generally need to be processed within 48 h of collection as viral DNA denatures over time and becomes undetectable.
+- Specimens for PCR generally need to be processed within 48 hours of the collection as viral DNA denatures over time and becomes undetectable.

 - Point of Care tests (POCT) for HIV